saymagic/Amberjack/README.md

 	curl http://localhost:2375/info

-If response like below , you are ready!
+If response looks like below , you are ready!

 ![](img/image_20160303102658.png)